 Seisia was established specifically as an islander community on mainland Australia, for Torres Strait Islander families who needed to be relocated as their island home (Saibai) was prone to flooding (again the Suz precis version).
 Red Island Point was gazetted in 1948 as a sort of thankyou to those islander men who served during WWII.
 It was renamed by the community to SEISIA using the first letters of the first names of the founding father’s family (Bamaga, the nearby town with the airport, was named after the founding father).

 There is a constant coming and going of tinnies from the slipway over on the beach.
-We even had afternoon entertainment watching the water police practicing their loading and off-loading skills (they were obviously trainees as they each took a turn or 2 to do it correctly).
+We even had afternoon entertainment watching the water police practicing their loading and off-loading skills for a trailered tinnie (they were obviously trainees as they each took a turn or 2 to do it correctly).
 There is a big water police and border force presence here – the strait is a very busy thoroughfare and there are a lot of islands that could shelter people with not so legal intent.
 We just sat on the boat for our first day and watched all the action in what we thought was going to be a rather quiet anchorage.
 We were also wondering what to do with our COVID border passes.
 The water police called in the day after we got there, cruised past, asked how we were and where we from, said what a nice boat we had and then they headed off to find criminal types.
 [For those in moderate freak out mode about COVID, bear in mind that we came from the NT where there had been no cases of COVID in the general population].

 Seisia was very much getting into the wet season pattern; hot in the morning, then a storm comes through and everything is left cool and washed clean, although Neon doesn’t like the thunder.
 You can see a wrecked boat sitting on the flats behind us near Red Island.
 Maybe they tried to get straight to the anchorage without going around the island?
 [I cannot find a record for it.
 If anyone knows the story for this wreck please let me know.]